LAL/trackml-library/README.md

 hits for each event into tracks, sets of hits that belong to the same initial particle.
 A solution must uniquely associate each hit to one track (although some hits can be left unassigned).
-The training dataset contains the recorded hits, their truth association to particles, and the initial parameters of those particles.
+The training dataset contains the recorded hits, their ground truth counterpart and their association to particles, and the initial parameters of those particles.
 The test dataset contains only the recorded hits.

 Once unzipped, the dataset is provided as a set of plain `.csv` files.
 Each event has four associated files that contain hits, hit cells, particles, and the ground truth